vk-cs/docs-public/docs/en/computing/cloud-desktops/concepts/about/about.md

 - Monitoring the use of peripheral devices.
 - Maintenance of more than 1000 simultaneous user connections.
 - Creating and configuring VMs on the virtualization platform from a pre-prepared master image.
+- Deploying desktops with high-performance graphics processing units ([GPUs](/en/computing/gpu/concepts/about)) from images provided by VK Cloud.
 - Support of fault tolerance mechanisms for servers that provide management, licensing, storage and accounting for configuration changes.

 ## Role model